qcnguyen/docs-sheetyapp/README.md

 # Sheety App Website

-This is the official website for Sheety App, running at [https://sheetyapp.com/](https://sheetyapp.com/)
+This is the official website for Sheety App Documentation, running at [https://docs.sheetyapp.com/](https://docs.sheetyapp.com/)